 In the event your session is infiltrated, Zoom has a Security button available at the toolbar with controls to disable multiple participant features, locking the meeting, enabling the waiting room, or all of the above via the Suspend Participant Activities option.
 The latter option will allow you to effectively start your meeting over with participants placed in the waiting room so you can safely re-admin invited participants.
 For more information see In-meeting security options – Zoom Help Center.

-If you seek further guidance on securing your meeting or virtual event, please reach out at servicedesk@northwestern.edu.
+If you seek further guidance on securing your meeting or virtual event, please reach out to the servicedesk@northwestern.edu.